 Layout the ceiling in a checkerboard pattern alternating between sound-absorbing and sound-reflecting materials.

-In a basic acoustic analysis, the reverberation time in a space is determined simply by ascertaining the room’s geometry and the amount of sound absorbed in the room.
+In basic acoustic analysis, the reverberation time in space is determined simply by ascertaining the room’s geometry and the amount of sound absorbed in the room.

 Analyzing the reverberations of a sound- basic assessment